Call Us

 Registered Physiotherapist

-It’s common to have X-rays ordered to assist in diagnosing joint pain, and your results will likely show that you have arthritis.
+It’s common to have X-rays ordered to assist in diagnosing joint pain, and the results often show that you have arthritis.
 But is this bad news?
 Usually not.

 Joint wear-and-tear occurs in all of us.
-This type of arthritis is called osteoarthritis and is a natural consequence of aging.
-In fact, if you were to examine the X-ray results of 100 random people over the age of 40, 90% would show signs of osteoarthritis.
+This type of arthritis is called osteoarthritis and is a common consequence of aging.
+It is a snapshot of the changes that have taken place in the joint over a very long period of time.
+Often these changes have nothing to do with the new pain that you are experiencing.
+In fact, if you were to examine the X-ray results of 100 random people over the age of 40, 90% would show some signs of osteoarthritis.
 However, only a small fraction of this 90% would report any symptoms of pain or stiffness at these joints!

-An arthritis finding on an X-ray result is only extraordinary if it is occurring sooner than it should, or if it is an inflammatory type such as rheumatoid arthritis or a spondylitis.
+An arthritis finding on an X-ray result is only extraordinary if it is occurring sooner than it should, if it is progressing more rapidly than expected, or if it is associated with other tests that indicate an inflammatory type arthritis, such as rheumatoid arthritis, psoriatic arthritis or ankylosing spondylitis.

 Questions?
 We're happy to help!